ROJO ROLLERS (ROJ)

 Never the paradigm of consistency, the Rojo Rollers hail from the outskirts of Numerun and once worked in the modern city center, which encircles the historical center of Numerun Antigua.
 The five team members were all familiar with each other from the workplace, where they were mathematicians at competing universities.
 They formally met each other during the city’s Milenaria, which was celebrated in Numerun Antigua.
 The universities decided to go together in a historic academic event, grouping together departments of various schools on the trip.
 After getting to know each other throughout the day and making several bad math puns, the five marbles went down the famous Colina Umerun, one after the other, and regrouped at the bottom.
 Amazed at the opportunity, Rojo Uno hoped their colleagues would share the same excitement, and in time, they each admitted their passion for the race and dreams of competing in marble sports.

 Rojo Uno, Rojo Dos, Rojo Tres, and Rojo Cuatro stepped away from their jobs the following semester and began to seek training.
-Luckily for them, Numerun was the host city for the Surculo, the most popular marble sports tournament south of Marblopolis.
+Luckily for them, Numerun was the host city for the Surculo, the most popular marble sports tournament west of Marblopolis.
 They quickly found a trainer, and in 2012, entered the Surculo.